huggingface/huggingface_hub/tasks/src/audio-classification/about.md

 ### Emotion recognition

 Emotion recognition is self explanatory.
-Apart from trying in the widgets, you can use the Inference API to do audio classification.
+In addition to trying the widgets, you can use the Inference API to perform audio classification.
 Here is a simple example that uses a [HuBERT](https://huggingface.co/superb/hubert-large-superb-er) model fine-tuned for this task.

 ```python
 import json